 - Provision of speech and language services for the habilitation of communicative impairments.

 - Counseling and guiding parents, children, and teachers regarding speech impairments.

 Responsibilities of the speech-language pathologists working within the public schools include the following:

 - Evaluate and provide speech/language therapy either as speech-only services or as a related service

-- Provide services in a variety of service delivery models
+- Assist in a variety of service delivery models

 - Consult with teachers regarding student referrals and in-class therapy support

 - Write evaluation reports, therapy notes, and collect data